gkrishnan/gkrishnan.github.io/_posts/2015-06-09-apache-spark-part3-hello-world.md

 *version*: Version of the application<br/>
 *scalaVersion*: Version of Scala that your application is using<br/>
 *libraryDependencies*: The libraries that you need to run your application.
 More relevant for complex examples that make use of Spark modules<br/>

+Now, we need to package our application and create a jar file.
+Now cd into the root of your application.
+For instance, if your application was called TestApp, then cd into TestApp/ and then run the following command:

+`$ sbt package`

+Once you run this command you will see a lot of INFO logs and then finally you will get a prompt as follows: